BelaPlatform/bela_newBlog/docs/_posts/2019-02-27-pure-data-and-bela.markdown

 ## MIDI I/O

 MIDI also works with Pure Data on Bela: most class-compliant USB MIDI devices are compatible.
 You can use the `[notein]` and `[ctlin]` objects to receive midinote and CC messages from the device.
-See the `hello-midi` example inside the Puredata examples folder for more information.
+See the [hello midi](https://github.com/BelaPlatform/Bela/tree/master/examples/08-PureData/hello-midi) example inside the Pure Data examples folder for more information.
 There is also an example of how Bela running Pd can be used as a MIDI to CV converter: [midi-cv-midi](https://github.com/BelaPlatform/Bela/tree/master/examples/08-PureData/midi-cv-midi).

 {% include single-image.html fileName="puredata/midi.png" %}

+Bela also shows up as a MIDI device on your host PC meaning that you can send MIDI messages to your favourite DAW to control further VSTs or anything else.
+You will find Bela listed among your MIDI devices.

 # Running Pure Data patches in IDE

 Once you have opened a Pure Data project in the browser you can run it by selecting it and hitting the run button, just like any other project.
 When you open the example, the `_main.pd` file will be previewed in the browser window.
 At this point, it is not possible to edit the file in the browser.
 To edit the file you will need to download it from the browser and edit it in Pure Data on your machine.

-{% include single-image.html fileName="puredata/ide.jpg" %}
+{% include single-image.html fileName="puredata/ide.png" %}

 You can now simply drag-and-drop your PD patch onto the IDE in your browser window, which will replace the default `_main.pd` file in that folder.
 Note that the top-level patch always needs to be named `_main.pd`.